-This is a checklist of the essential inspection areas:
+This is a checklist of the essential inspection areas.
+Check the:

-- Check the hull and bilge for any damage including cracks and leaks
+- hull and bilge for any damage including cracks and leaks

-- Check the condition of hoses and lines and replace worn, broken or cracked lines
+- hoses and lines and replace worn, broken or cracked lines

-- Check all electrical connections–clean and tighten any corroded or loose connections
+- electrical connections–clean and tighten any corroded or loose connections

-- Check and replace air and fuel filters if necessary
+- air and fuel filters, and replace if necessary

-- Check the condition of the battery (a fully charged battery should hold its charge for 24 hours)
+- the battery (a fully charged battery should hold its charge for 24 hours)

 Checking the Hull